A categorical action on quantized quiver varieties: Quiver varieties

-\item 2-morphisms are morphisms in the category described above; we consider this as a graded category with the homological grading. \end{itemize} This 2-category receives a natural 2-functor from the analytic version of Li's 2-category; the (classical topology) derived category of $X^\la_\mu$ has a functor to the derived category of $\D_{X^\la_\mu}$-modules given by the Riemann-Hilbert correspondence, and the functor $\red$ kills the necessary subcategories to induce a 2-functor from the localization.
-In order to confirm that this is a 2-functor, we check that we could also define convolution as in Li's category \cite[\S 4.8]{Li10} (though, his definition is ``dual'' to ours, since he uses the left, rather than right adjoint of reduction).
+\item 2-morphisms are morphisms in the category described above; we consider this as a graded category with the homological grading. \end{itemize} \end{definition}

+This 2-category receives a natural 2-functor from the analytic version of Li's 2-category; the (classical topology) derived category of $X^\la_\xi$ has a functor to the derived category of $\D_{X^\la_\xi}$-modules given by the Riemann-Hilbert correspondence, and the functor $\red$ kills the necessary subcategories to induce a 2-functor from the localization.
+In order to confirm that this is a 2-functor, we would have check that we could also define convolution as in Li's category \cite[\S 4.8]{Li10} (though, his definition is ``dual'' to ours, since he uses the left, rather than right adjoint of reduction).